§ 87-21. Definitions; contractors licensed by Board; examination; posting license, etc.

 (6) Examinations shall be given at least twice each year, and additional examinations may be given as the Board deems wise and necessary.
 The examination shall be conducted in two parts to include a business and law portion and a technical portion.
 Requests for examination applications and information shall be made available online without charge and supplied at no cost to the potential examinee.
 The Board may offer written examinations or administer examinations by computer within 30 days after approving an application.
 Applicants shall be permitted to obtain the test score from each part of computerized examinations immediately upon completion of the examination.
 Upon passing the examination and paying the annual license fee, the applicant shall be issued a license.
 A person who fails to pass any examination shall not be reexamined until after 90 days from the date the person was last examined.
 An applicant who fails to pass any examination may take the failed portion within six months of the date approved to take the examination without retaking the portion passed.
 The Board may require applicants who fail any part of the examination three times to receive additional education before the applicant is allowed to retake the examination or wait one year before retaking any portion of the examination.

-(c) To Whom Article Applies. - The provisions of this Article shall apply to all persons, firms, or corporations who engage in, or attempt to engage in, the business of plumbing, heating, or fire sprinkler contracting, or any combination thereof as defined in this Article.
-The provisions of this Article shall not apply to those who make minor repairs or minor replacements to an already installed system of plumbing, heating or air conditioning, but shall apply to those who make repairs, replacements, or modifications to an already installed fire sprinkler system.
+(c) To Whom Article Applies. - The provisions of this Article shall apply to all persons, firms, or corporations who engage in, or attempt to engage in, the business of plumbing, heating, or fire sprinkler contracting, or any combination thereof as defined in this Article, which includes the installation or replacement of condensing units, air handlers, gas furnaces, package units, boilers, water heaters, heat exchangers, or whole-house water purification or treatment systems, as well as the connection, repair, or alteration to the plumbing drainage, waste, or venting system or the potable water system.
+The provisions of this Article shall not apply to those who clean plumbing drains or those who make minor repairs or minor replacements to an already installed system of plumbing, heating or air conditioning, but shall apply to those who make repairs, replacements, or modifications to an already installed fire sprinkler system.
 Minor repairs or minor replacements within the meaning of this subsection shall include the replacement of parts in an installed system which do not require any change in energy source, fuel type, or routing or sizing of venting or piping.
 Parts shall include a compressor, coil, contactor, motor, or capacitor.

 (c1) Exemption. - The provisions of this Article shall not apply to a person who performs the on-site assembly of a factory designed drain line system for a manufactured home, as defined in G.S.
 143-143.9(6), if the person (i) is a licensed manufactured home retailer, a licensed manufactured home set-up contractor, or a full-time employee of either, (ii) obtains an inspection by the local inspections department and (iii) performs the assembly according to the State Plumbing Code.